This post includes affiliate links.

-In virto fertilization, commonly known as IVF, became available in the U.S. in 1981.
+In vitro fertilization, commonly known as IVF, became available in the U.S. in 1981.
 Since then more than 200,000 babies have been born as a result of the IVF process.

 The number continues to rise as the procedure becomes more common as 12% of women experience some form of infertility.
-In 2013, the IVF resulted in 63,286 births, 1.5 percent of all births that year, according to the Society of Assisted Reproductive Technology.
+In 2016, IVF resulted in 71,296 births, 1.5 percent of all births that year, according to the Society of Assisted Reproductive Technology.

 What is the IVF process?

-While in vitro fertilization is effective in helping couples experiencing infertility due to various challenges like endometriosis, low sperm counts or problems with ovulation, IVF is never the first step in treatment.
+In vitro fertilization is effective in helping couples experiencing infertility due to various challenges like endometriosis, low sperm counts or problems with ovulation.
+IVF is never the first step in treatment.
 It is a last resort treatment if fertility drugs, surgery and artificial insemination haven’t worked.

 The IVF process is the combining of eggs and sperm outside the body — in a test-tube, thus the term “test-tube babies” — in a laboratory.
 Once an embryo(s) forms, it is placed in the mother’s uterus and the pregnancy carries to term much like any other pregnancy.

 Prior to this the mother is injected with hormones to produce multiple eggs.
 Then the mother takes medication to ripen the eggs and start ovulation.
 It’s important the eggs are retrieved just before they emerge from the follicles in the ovaries.
 The eggs are combined with the sperm immediately after retrieval.
 After a few days to ensure optimal growth the embryos are transferred to the mother.

 According to Attain Fertility, a woman’s age is a major factor in the success of the IVF treatment and whether the embryo is fresh or frozen plays a role.

 - Women under 35: 46.3% fresh vs. 39.3% frozen